-The sun shone brightly bringing a replica watches glow of happiness to all who visited.
+The sun shone brightly bringing a glow of happiness to all who visited.
 Homemade delights accompanied by a never ending hot cup of tea were on offer and the plant sale kept the garden enthusiasts busy choosing which plants to take home.

 Dear Betty, a long time supporter, and her friend Judy took part in all aspects of the day while Marlene and Val sat back enjoying the sunshine and Grace and her walking friends strolled through the garden taking their time to look at all the that this arts and craft garden had to offer.
 At one time, young Abigail ran back to Jocelyn and me telling us of a door nearly hidden in the secret garden.
 What joy!
 She also kept us supplied in scrumptious afternoon teas.
 Very important!

 Christine and Keith, owners of Graceburn Gardens, were flooded with questions about the property.
 Visitors were keen to know the history and progress of both the garden and this gracious heritage home.
 A beautiful book filled with photos was there for all to view Personalized T-shirt Customization.